tzvatot/hearing-test/README.md

 2. When tone is heard, decrease by 10 dB
 3. When tone is not heard, increase by 5 dB
 4. Threshold = quietest level where tone is heard in 2 out of 3 ascending trials
+5. Tests 8 frequencies in both ears (16 measurements total)

+### Speech Recognition Test

+1. Listen to spoken words at decreasing volume levels
+2. Select the word you heard from 4 multiple-choice options
+3. Tests 5 words at each of 8 volume levels (40 words total)
+4. Calculates Speech Recognition Threshold (50% accuracy point)
+5. Shows performance chart across all volume levels

 ## Requirements